wincle626/Hikey970_Linux_Installation/README.md

 http://www.lemaker.org/product-hikey970-resource.html

-One of the drawback of this pre-compiled image is that some kernel modules are not reloaded at boot, for example the fdti_sio.
+One of the drawback of this pre-compiled image is that some kernel modules are not preloaded at boot, for example the fdti_sio.
 In order to have those kernel modules after boot, you need to compile the kernel modules manually from the source.

 1. Copy the source to the /lib/modules on the board and rename it according to the current linux kernel information: